yegor256/blog/_posts/2016/may/2016-05-03-test-methods-must-share-nothing.md

 shows up four times in the test class.
 No static analyzers will tolerate that.
 Moreover, there are seven (!) test methods in [`VerboseListTest`](https://github.com/yegor256/takes/blob/0.32.7/src/test/java/org/takes/misc/VerboseListTest.java), which are using `MSG`.
-Thus, we will have 14 occurences of `"something"`, right?
+Thus, we will have 14 occurrences of `"something"`, right?
 Yes, that's right and that's most likely why one of authors of this test case introduced the constant &mdash; to get rid of duplication.
 BTW, [@Happy-Neko](https://github.com/Happy-Neko) did that in pull request